oracle/odpi/doc/src/public_structs/dpiDataTypeInfo.rst

     populated for timestamp and interval day to second data.
 For all other data the value is zero.

-.. member:: int dpiDataTypeInfo.nullOk

-    Specifies if the data that is being queried may return null values (1) or not (0).
-When used in the structures :ref:`dpiObjectAttrInfo<dpiObjectAttrInfo>` and
-    :ref:`dpiObjectTypeInfo<dpiObjectTypeInfo>` this value is always zero.

 .. member:: dpiObjectType \*dpiDataTypeInfo.objectType

     Specifies a reference to the type of the object.
 This value is only